RyaxTech/bebida-optimization-service/README.md

 **WARNING**: This environment is for testing only.
 It is not secure because secrets are hard-coded to simplify development.

+You can use either VMs for local development (be aware that you will need at least 16GB of memory), or the grid5000 for larger deployment.

+### On you local machine with VMs

 You can spawn a test cluster for Bebida using nixos-compose.
 First, you will need to install [Nix](https://github.com/DeterminateSystems/nix-installer) on your machine.
 Now you can get the nixos-compose and the needed derivation with:
 ```sh
 nix develop "github:oar-team/regale-nixos-compose?dir=bebida#devShell.x86_64-linux"